-- 1. assist the governing body in fulfilling their responsibilities under section 175 or 157 of the Education Act 2002 - 2. attend initial training for their role and refresh this every two years - 3. keep their knowledge and skills updated at least annually - 4. ensure that all staff know who the designated safeguarding lead is, their role and how to make contact - 5. ensure that all staff understand their responsibilities in relation to signs of abuse and responsibility to refer any concerns to the designated safeguarding lead.
-In addition, the designated safeguarding lead should ensure that all staff read and understand Part 1 of Keeping Children Safe in Education 2018 and have a record of when this was done - 6. ensure that new staff participate in safeguarding training as part of their induction and that all staff receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children. - 7. be the lead for the school when engaging the managing professional difference protocol when there is disagreement between the school and other agencies in respect of action taken to keep a child safe.
-(See Protocol managing professional differences) - 8. liaise with relevant curriculum leads in setting to ensure education for safeguarding is considered within all aspects of the curriculum - 9.
+- 1. Assist the Governing Body in fulfilling their responsibilities under section 175 or 157 of the Education Act 2002 - 2.
+Attend initial training for their role and refresh this within every two years - 3.
+Keep their knowledge and skills updated at least annually - 4.
+Ensure that all staff know who the Designated Safeguarding Lead is, their role and how to make contact - 5.
+Ensure that all staff understand their responsibilities in relation to signs of abuse and responsibility to refer any concerns to the Designated Safeguarding Lead.
+In addition, the Designated Safeguarding Lead should ensure that all staff read and understand Part 1 of Keeping Children Safe in Education 2019 and have a record of when this was done - 6.
+Ensure that new staff participate in safeguarding training as part of their induction. - 7.
+Ensure all staff receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children.
+The Designated Safeguarding Lead will also ensure staff are kept fully aware of any significant changes or updates to local authority child protection and safeguarding procedures, as and when they occur. - Be the lead for the school when engaging the managing professional difference protocol when there is disagreement between the school and other agencies in respect of action taken to keep a child safe.
+(See Protocol managing professional differences)